 - I don’t like planning

 - I do not know how to do strategic planning

 It doesn’t matter if you’re stuck, already in your comfort zone, or you desire additional growth, there are multiple benefits to strategic business planning.
 Here are four fundamental reasons why planning is not just necessary, but essential:

 - Clarity – it compels you to focus on the long term.

 - Working ON It – it allows you to recognize the need for and manage change.

 - Prevents Commoditization – it helps you find and keep a competitive differentiation.

 - Engages and Inspires – it enables you to communicate and involve your team in setting the direction and building of the business.

 Your strategic business plan is the plan you use as a road-map to execute your strategy and reach your envisioned future.
 This is not the business plan you would put together for financing.
 This type of plan is something you will actually use to run and grow your business.

 It doesn’t matter if you prefer to call this type of plan a business plan, a strategic plan or a growth plan.
 Documenting your plan is extremely important, but understand the physical plan itself is not the most important part of planning.
-The real critical activity is the process of planning – the way you and your team create, discuss and update your strategic business plan.
+The real critical activity is the process of planning – the way you and your team create, discuss and update your strategic plan.